 Catalytic Capital in Action: Off-Grid Energy Financing

-Off-grid solar energy — a solar panel system that does not require access to power grids — relies on electricity powered by the sun and stored in batteries.
-It is currently one of the critical, high potential solutions to provide clean energy for millions of people around the world who lack access to electricity.
+Off-grid solar—a solar panel system that does not require access to a power grid—provides electricity powered by the sun and stored in batteries.
+It is currently one of the critical, high-potential solutions for providing clean energy to millions of people around the world who lack access to electricity.

-Yet off-grid solar ventures — particularly when working in frontier markets, where such energy solutions are needed most — lack sufficient access to debt capital (versus equity) to fund growth, due to perceived risk by traditional lenders.
-Financial intermediaries, like SunFunder, have grown to fill this gap by providing specialized debt financing to companies in these frontier markets.
-In this report, SunFunder discusses the role that blended finance, and particularly catalytic capital, has played over the years in scaling impact— and growing the market.
+Yet off-grid solar ventures—particularly when working in frontier markets, where such energy solutions are needed most—lack sufficient access to debt capital to fund growth, due to perceived risk by traditional lenders.
+Financial intermediaries, like SunFunder, have been established to fill this gap by providing specialized debt financing to companies in these frontier markets.
+In this report, SunFunder discusses the role that blended finance, and particularly catalytic capital, has played over the years in scaling impact and growing the market.

 Catalytic Capital Examples from the Report

-In 2016, Facebook provided SunFunder with an investment-like grant, intended to be recycled permanently into future funds as a risk- mitigation instrument when the existing fund dissolved.
-This funding unlocked 27 investors made up of HNIs, impact investors and a foundation, which in turn enabled The Packard Foundation to make a $3.5m senior commitment.
+In 2016, Facebook provided SunFunder with an investment-like grant, intended to be recycled permanently into future funds as a risk-mitigation instrument when the existing fund dissolved.
+This funding unlocked 27 investors made up of HNIs, impact investors and a foundation, which in turn enabled The Packard Foundation to make a $3.5 million senior commitment.

 Facebook, along with the Rockefeller Foundation, provided first-loss “junior” capital for SunFunder’s $47 million “Beyond the Grid” fund, its largest to date.
 That fund includes OPIC as well as Dutch and Belgian development-finance institutions, Baldwin Brothers and MCE Social Capital.
-SunFunder’s report says the first-loss capital from Facebook and Rockefeller helped bring in 11 times the investment in additional capital.
+SunFunder’s report says the first-loss capital from Facebook and Rockefeller helped bring in additional capital equal to 11 times the investment.